 How Is Chemotherapy Administered?

 Chemotherapy for mesothelioma is administered in a cyclical format.
-While the exact schedule can vary by case, a common approach is to begin with three to four treatments spaced three weeks apart on average.
+While the exact schedule can vary by case, a common approach is to begin with 3-4 treatments spaced 3 weeks apart on average.
 The treatments are spaced this way to allow for recovery time.

 During the treatments, patients are supervised by a chemotherapy nurse and may have to undergo additional blood tests to make sure the treatments are as effective as possible.
 Each treatment can last as little as half an hour, but some may take several hours.

 Once a round of treatments ends, patients will have follow up appointments with their doctor.
-At this point in time, the doctor will assess the effectiveness and success of the treatment and determine whether further treatments are necessary.
+At this point, the doctor will assess the effectiveness and success of the treatment and determine whether further treatments are necessary.
 This is also an optimal time for the patient to have questions answered.

 Chemotherapy can be administered differently in terms of scheduling and method (intravenous vs. pill form).
 However, it can also vary in how it’s given in relation to other forms of treatment during multimodal therapy—specifically, whether it is given before or after surgery.

 As we know, chemotherapy is even more effective when it is combined with surgery.
 However, multimodal therapy can still vary from patient to patient.
 Whether chemotherapy is administered adjuvantly, neoadjuvantly or intraoperatively will depend on the circumstances of the patient.

 Goal: Doctors give neoadjuvant chemotherapy when they want to shrink the mesothelioma tumor before operating.
 This allows for easier removal of the tumor during surgery.

 The aim is to lower the scale of the surgery, reduce the invasiveness of the procedure and allow the surgeon to better identify healthy tissue, making the surgery more straightforward on their part.